hybula/lookingglass/README.md

 # Looking Glass
-Modern, simple and fresh looking glass based on Bootstrap 5 and PHP 7.
+Modern, simple and fresh looking glass based on Bootstrap 5 and PHP 8 (also compatible with 7).
 A looking glass is a network utility which is made user-friendly for everyone to use.
 It allows you to execute network related commands within a remote network, usually that of an ISP.

 ![](screenshot.png)